vllm-project/vllm-spyre/docs/user_guide/configuration.md

 !!! attention
     Currently the maximal context length for which continuous batching is supported on IBM Spyre Accelerators is 32K (32,768).
 Therefore the length of the submitted prompts plus the number of requested output tokens should be less than 32K.
 We strongly recommend not setting the `max_tokens` too high, such that prompt lengths plus output tokens are well below 32K.
 Otherwise there is a risk of performance degradation due to scheduling constraints.

+## Chunked Prefill

+Chunked prefill is a technique that improves Inter-Token Latency (ITL) in continuous batching mode when large prompts need to be prefetched.
+Without it, these large prefills can negatively impact the performance of ongoing decodes.
+In essence, chunked prefill divides incoming prompts into smaller segments and processes them incrementally, allowing the system to balance prefill work with active decoding tasks.

+For configuration and tuning guidance, see the [vLLM official documentation on chunked prefill](https://docs.vllm.ai/en/latest/configuration/optimization/#chunked-prefill).

+In the vLLM v1 engine, this feature is enabled by default.
+In vLLM-Spyre, however, users must explicitly enable it by setting the environment variable `VLLM_SPYRE_USE_CHUNKED_PREFILL=1`.

+!!! note
+    Chunked prefill requires continuous batching to be enabled by setting `VLLM_SPYRE_USE_CB=1`.

+As in vLLM, the `max_num_batched_tokens` parameter controls how chunks are formed.
+However, because current versions of vLLM-Spyre cannot prefill and decode within the same engine step and only prefill a single prompt at a time, `max_num_batched_tokens` specifies the chunk size, whereas in upstream vLLM it represents a shared token budget for both prefills and decodes.

+This parameter should be tuned according to your infrastructure, it is recommended to set it from `1024` to `4096` tokens and it **must** be multiple of the block size (currently fixed to `64`).
+For convenience, when using the model `ibm-granite/granite-3.3-8b-instruct` with `tp=4`, vLLM-Spyre automatically sets `max_num_batched_tokens` to `4096`, a value known to produce good hardware utilization in this setup.

 ## Caching Compiled Graphs

 `torch_sendnn` supports caching compiled model graphs, which can vastly speed up warmup time when loading models in a distributed setting.